 One of the best parts of the coffee experience is enjoying the rich aroma of freshly roasted coffee beans.
 But imagine opening up a bag, taking in a big whiff and smelling……fish (more specifically, tuna.)
 Worse yet, some people interpret this odor as cat urine!
 I know, the words fish, cat urine, and coffee should ideally never be associated with each other.
 That would be enough to mentally scar most coffee lovers.
 If that's happened to you before, you're not alone.
-The question of “why do coffee beans smell like fish” or “why does my keurig machine smell like fish” have been posed many times.
+The questions like “why do coffee beans smell like fish” or “why does my keurig machine smell like fish” have been posed many times.

 But most of the time, there's usually nothing inherently wrong with coffee beans that smell a little fishy.
 I remember the first time I was treated to this unexpected aroma while trying a high-end brand of Kona coffee.
 For those who don't know, Kona is considered a very exotic and premium coffee so it was fair to expect high standards.
 I was expecting something amazing.
 As soon as the smell hit my nose, I thought something was really wrong with coffee and was ready to quarantine what I thought were beans gone bad.

 Fortunately, after doing some research on why coffee beans smell like fish, I found there was nothing to be alarmed about.
 The coffee once brewed tasted exquisite without the slightest hint of fishiness.